News & Updates

 - Hunter Nelson Sturge-Weber Center

 Research is a crucial component of the work we do at Kennedy Krieger Institute.
 To that end, we have multiple research centers dedicated to our mission of helping children and young adults with developmental disabilities to lead fuller, happier lives.
 In the Hugo W. Moser Research Institute, we’re constantly working to unlock the mysteries behind developmental disorders so that we can better treat—and possibly cure—them.
 The F.M.
 Kirby Research Center for Functional Brain Imaging, has neurologists, radiologists, and other specialists working side by side to unearth the latest advancements in imaging technology.
-Other cores like the Intellectual and Developmental Disabilities Research Center, also brings scientists at Kennedy Krieger and Johns Hopkins University together to collaborate on the brain and its role in cognitive and behavioral function.
+Other cores like the Intellectual and Developmental Disabilities Research Center and the Center for Neurodevelopmental Imaging & Research, also brings scientists at Kennedy Krieger and Johns Hopkins University together to collaborate on the brain and its role in cognitive and behavioral function.
 Learn more.

 Kennedy Krieger is committed to working with community partners to help people with developmental disabilities maximize their potential, enjoy success in community life, and lead fully inclusive, meaningful lives.
 This is accomplished through a wide range of community oriented programs, projects and services.
 The cornerstone of many of these efforts is the Maryland Center for Developmental Disabilities at Kennedy Krieger Institute.
 Learn more.